tobydriscoll/udmath305/_notes/linear-equations/30-complex-numbers.md

 * TOC
 {:toc}

-*For a really nice and entertaining introduction to complex numbers, I recommend [this video series](https://youtu.be/T647CGsuOVU).*
+*For a really smart and entertaining introduction to complex numbers, I recommend [this video series](https://youtu.be/T647CGsuOVU).*

 ## The reality of imaginary numbers